top of page

 Acerca de

-On this page you will find some cultural practices of the Kayan, including daho' tebara (advice), and some daily practices that one usually encounters in the longhouse.
+On this page you will find some cultural practices that one usually observed in the longhouse.

-Te' lapan anih kelo seng jam marung kuri-kuri hadui dahin adet tam Kayan awi jam tuk daho' tebara dahin hadui-hadui keli'ah tam ha' uma aru.
+Te' lapan anih te' kuri-kuri hadui dahin adet tam Kayan awi jam tuk hadui-hadui keli'ah tam ha' uma aru.

 Daha' pahlung aleng anih.
-Nunih nah gaya tam Kayan, pahlung tam tegu krimas.
-Uh uli sebayang jehima, bo te' nah itam pahlung te' awa aya'.
+Nunih nah gaya' tam Kayan, pahlung tam tegu krimas.
+Uh uli sebayang jehima, bo tey nah itam pahlung te' awa aya'.
 Itam tey ngelu'an atih, tey pesuk daha' panak dahin bakeh tam aleng ney men ha'oh.
 Mijan tam pesuk lahuh pa, jaka anih nah itam pesuk.

 Long Panai longhouse.jpg